 The study suggests that there are two ways of looking at how happy and contented we are; Life evaluation - how we feel about the life we are leading in general, and emotional well-being - how we are actually feeling right now.

 The study suggests that, unsurprisingly, income does make a big difference to life evaluation, and there seems to be no cut off point.
 This makes sense, as the more money we have the more we may feel successful in our lives compared to others, with more freedom to do what we want.
-However when it comes to emotional well-being, money did have an impact, but once household incomes the UK equivalent of £35,0002, increases in emotional well-being levelled off.
+However when it comes to emotional well-being, money did have an impact, but once household incomes reached about £35,0002, increases in emotional well-being levelled off.

 I feel the levelling off is because life events that affect emotional well-being can be made worse by a lack of money, but having more money will not simply resolve them and remove the emotional impact.
 Events such as divorce, disagreements, death and illness can be harder to bear for someone with money worries as the life event adds to an already difficult situation.
 However having money cannot prevent bad things from happening.

 Money does influence our happiness, but it is not the deciding factor in whether we are happy or not.
 More money can help smooth out the bumps in the road of life, but it can’t insulate us completely from the trials and tribulations that living brings.
 Having no money at all can make us unhappy, but money alone is not the key to a happy and contented life.

 1 Kahneman, D. and A. Deaton.
 (2010) High income improves evaluation of life but not emotional well-being.
 Proceedings of the National Academy of Sciences of the United States of America.
 107:38 DOI: 10.1073/pnas.1011492107